WDRV: Facilities

 WNIB's studios and transmitter were originally located at the Midwest Hotel, at Hamlin and Madison in West Garfield Park.
 Subsequent studio locations for WNIB included 108 N. State St., Riverside Plaza, 25 E. Chestnut St., 12 East Delaware Place, and finally 1140 W. Erie.
 In 1968, the station's transmitter was moved to the Civic Opera Building.
 In 1976, WNIB's antenna and transmitter were relocated to the top of the Standard Oil Building.

-In 1983, the Florians purchased 96.9 WKZN in Zion, Illinois for $1 million.
+In 1983, the Florians purchased 96.9 WKZN in Zion, Illinois, for $1 million.
 The station's call sign was changed to WNIZ, and it began simulcasting the programming of WNIB.
 The following year, WNIB's ERP was increased from 850 watts to 8,400 watts.
 Its ratings grew significantly in the following years, and by the late 1980s it began to surpass 98.7 WFMT.

 Further history

 In 1969, WNIB began publishing a monthly program guide which listed all the music being played each day on the station.
 The inclusion of the label and record number enabled listeners to purchase things they enjoyed hearing, and the subscription price helped keep the station going during the leaner times.
 The covers at first had details of well-known artworks, and later had original sketches and caricatures by Richard Kimmel and Robert Kameczura.

 When 99.5 WEFM was sold and abandoned its longtime classical music format in 1978, a portion of its classical music library was donated to WNIB as part of the settlement to permit the station's sale.

 WNIB was also famous for having dogs and cats in residence, which were audible at times during announcements.
 The animals were featured in local media, and listeners seemed to enjoy knowing that they were there.

 In 1999, the media brokerage team of Bob Heymann and Jack Minkow began serious discussions with Bill and Sonia Florian regarding the possible value of WNIB (and WNIZ) in a sale to another Chicago radio station owner.
 After much deliberation, in 2000 the Florians listed the stations with Heymann and Minkow.
-There was significant interest from a number of broadcasters with Bonneville International in November, 2000 ultimately making the best offer of $165,000,000 cash for the FM licenses, the WNIB transmitter lease at the Standard Oil Building, the studio lease for WNIZ in Zion, IL, and the WNIZ transmitter site and tower in Pleasant Prairie, WI.
+There was significant interest from a number of broadcasters with Bonneville International in November 2000 ultimately making the best offer of $165,000,000 cash for the FM licenses, the WNIB transmitter lease at the Standard Oil Building, the studio lease for WNIZ in Zion, Illinois, and the WNIZ transmitter site and tower in Pleasant Prairie, Wisconsin.
 With the proceeds of the sale, the Florians established the NIB Foundation, which awarded grants to music, dance, environmental, and animal rights causes.

-After the completion of a final program on February 11, the station was turned off.
+After the completion of a final program on February 11, 2001, the station was turned off.
 The following day, new owners took the air with a different format.

 Bill Florian died on December 7, 2016, of lung cancer at the age of 84.